patrickhancke/kbc-cloud-native-practical-case/lab-05-persistence/README.md

 # Lab 05 - Persistence Capability
 For implementing our Shopping List functionality we will need some kind of persistence.
 In this lab we're first going to add the technical capability of talking to a database from our Spring Boot app.

-We'll choose Postgres as a common database solution.
+We'll choose ``Postgres`` as a common database solution.

 ## Run Postgres locally

+**Question**: is this possible / allowed on a KBC Macbook?

-When developing locally we'll run postgres through a docker container, this can be easily done by running the below command.
-The first time we run this, the postgres docker image will be downloaded:
+When developing locally we'll run ``Postgres`` through a docker container, this can be easily done by running the below command.
+The first time we run this, the ``postgres`` docker image will be downloaded:

 ``docker run -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres``